-Dennis comes to Sentinel with over 16 years of experience as a financial analyst, controller and, most recently, as the CFO at Search Optics located in San Diego.
-His knowledge and business acumen have been in high demand as he currently serves on the board of directors for several start-up organizations in southern California.
-A native of Orange County, Dennis is a graduate of Long Beach State University and earned his MBA with specialization in Finance from Ashford University in Clinton, Iowa.
+Dennis serves on the board of directors for several start-up organizations in southern California.
+He is a graduate of Long Beach State University and earned his MBA with specialization in finance from Ashford University in Clinton, Iowa.

-A former pilot and current drummer in a rock band, his outside interests are as varied as his career in finance has been steady.
-When not at the office, Dennis spends time with his wife and two children in Carlsbad where he can be found helping to coach youth football and, like so many of us, chasing a small white ball around any of the many of the beautiful golf courses here in southern California.
+A former pilot and current musician, his outside interests are as varied as his career in finance has been steady.
+When not at the office, Dennis spends time with his wife and two children in Carlsbad where he can be found helping to coach youth football.

 Melissa Starr began her career in the electronic monitoring industry in 1997 with Sentinel Offender Services managing an active offender caseload of 150 clients in Los Angeles County.
-She was quickly promoted through the Company to Branch Manager, Project Director and then Field Operations Manager of the Western Region where she was responsible for all branch operations and business development in the Western United States.
+She was quickly promoted through the company to branch manager, project director and then field operations manager.
 In 2018, Ms. Starr was promoted to Senior Vice President of Field Operations.
-She is responsible for contract retention, ensuring adherence to strict SOP’s and expanding our spectrum of services with current customers.
-As a true industry veteran, her expertise in relationship building with customers and consulting towards “best practices” has resulted in a contract retention rate of over 95 percent in a very volatile and competitive industry.
+She is responsible for contract retention, ensuring adherence to strict standard operating procedures (SOP’s) and expanding the spectrum of services with customers.
+Her expertise in relationship building with customers and consulting towards “best practices” has resulted in a contract retention rate of over 95 percent in a very volatile and competitive industry.

-She is a graduate of Chapman University with a Bachelor of Arts in Criminal Justice and is a member of the Association of Women Executives in Corrections.
+She is a graduate of Chapman University with a Bachelor of Arts in Criminal Justice.
+She is a member of the Association of Women Executives in Corrections.